ModdingFox/OpenFuraffinityClient/README.md

 ## ToDo
 ### Design
 - This app is pretty rough at the moment.
 Most things work the way they should though there are a few bugs here and there.Much of the UI design is also pretty basic and will hopefully be made to look much prettier in later releases.
+### Refactor
+- enable Retrofit for network
+- enable Room for databases
+- enable ViewBinding for control view
+- rename **ALL** classes like "browse" to "BrowsePage" or "login" to "LoginFragment"

+    - first char to upper
+    - add suffix type